jessehouwing/azure-pipelines-pre-and-post-tasks/README.md

 ## My own uses

-I've used these tasks to test scripts I've lates included in custom tasks and dncorators.
+I've used these tasks to test scripts I've lates included in custom tasks and decorators.
 That way I did not have to build and publish the extension(s) containing these tasks every time I needed to test something.
 Examples of my own usage:

  * [Fix parallel pipeline execution of TFVC builds on the hosted pool](https://jessehouwing.net/azure-pipelines-fixing-massive-parallel-builds-with-tfvc/).
  * [Skip Checkout / Don't sync sources task for TFVC](https://github.com/jessehouwing/azure-pipelines-tfvc-tasks/tree/main/tf-vc-dontsync/v2)